-Domestic violence is the willful intimidation, physical assault, sexual assault, and other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
+Domestic violence is the willful intimidation, physical assault, sexual assault and other abusive behaviors as part of a systematic pattern of power and control perpetrated by one intimate partner against another.

-- Controlling who the victim sees, where they go, or what they do
+- Controlling who the victim see, where they go or what they do.

 - Dictating how the victim dresses, wears their hair, etc.